-There are three ways senior staff can choose to participate in digital engagement.
+There are three ways that senior staff can choose to participate in digital engagement.
 You can:

-- Advise senior staff not to connect their Facebook, Twitter, etc. accounts (if they have them) with the official organizational accounts; - Set up accounts for senior staff, but let junior staff ghost-write content within a set of parameters (if approved by senior staff); and - Encourage senior staff to create their own accounts and participate in the conversation.
+- Advise senior staff not to connect their Facebook, Twitter, etc. accounts (if they have them) with the official organizational accounts; - Set up accounts for senior staff, but let junior staff ghost-write content within a set of parameters; and, - Encourage senior staff to create their own accounts and participate in the conversation.